Jack-W-Fan/CS-598-Final-Project/README.md

 ## Expected Results

+Results will show up in the results folder.
+See classification for standard evaluation results (should see concept_importance.png and concept_scores.txt).
+See temporal for the temporal prediction (t-CAV) results (should see risk_preidictions.csv, temporal_metrics.txt, and temporal_predictions.npy).

 Example outputs:
 Concept importance scores: Diabetes (0.142), Hypertension (0.098) Prediction AUC: 0.68 (chronic disease) vs. 0.72 (48-hr horizon)